Horizon Scanner

 A lot of the detail is yet to be ironed out, so for now developers are encouraged to: (i) where they own or operate buildings that are connected to a district heat network identify whether they are a “heat supplier” or “operator” in anticipation of these activities becoming regulated and (ii) monitor the developments in this space to ensure that they are well placed to respond to any transitional arrangements that the Government may put in place.

-All new developments, whether they are a residential or commercial development or a energy project require a connection to the grid to be able to import (and where there is on-site generation, export) to the grid.
+All new developments, whether they are residential or commercial or an energy project require a connection to the grid to be able to import electricity (and where there is on-site generation) export electricity to the grid.
 Whether a development is connecting to the distribution system or the transmission system, it will be affected to some extent by the Grid Connection Reform that National Grid has instigated.

 The Grid Connection Reform is a process by which the manner in which applications for new connections are submitted, assessed and managed is significantly amended.
-Applicants for new connection would need to prove that their proposed development has met certain milestones before they are able to secure a position in the connections’ queue.
-Firm connection dates will only be given once certain, additional milestones have been met.
+Additionally, the existing queue for projects connecting to the transmission system is going to be rearranged.

 Companies are now expected and, in some cases, required to report on issues surrounding ESG to stakeholders.
 In relation to investment decisions, risk categories for companies which fail to adequately address ESG can lead to action from groups holding power outside of the organisation (including consumers and potential investors) and risks of non-compliance with future legislation and regulation soon to be introduced.